ps-19/my-mlh-omniauth/README.md

 It now supports MyMLH API V3.
 [Read the MyMLH V3 docs here](https://my.mlh.io/docs).

-Once you have done so, you can follow the instructions below:
+Once you have done so, you can follow the instructions given below:

 ## Requirements